 Suvarnabhumi Airport is the biggest in Thailand, which makes it a perfect gateway to the city, the islands, and surrounding Southeast Asian countries.
 It has long been the starting point for backpackers embarking on the so-called Banana Pancake Trail, which snakes through Thailand, Laos, Vietnam, and Cambodia.
 The sprawling 8,000-acre travel hub that sits just southeast of Bangkok serves more than 60 million people yearly.

 Bangkok is repeatedly named the "world's most-visited city" and traffic at the airport reflects the destination's popularity, but given Suvarnabhumi's vast size and modern facilities, the airport seems to manage the swarms of tourists just fine.
 Bangkok's bustling travel center is like the appetizer before the main course.
 The terminals have been designed to resemble Thailand's famously lush landscapes, incorporating lots of bamboo and green vegetation within.
 This little slice of Southeast Asia could be a destination of its own.

 Airport Code, Location, and Contact Information

-- The Bangkok Airport is located about 20 miles southeast of the city in Racha Thewa (the Bang Phli district of Samut Prakan province).
+- The Bangkok Airport is located about 20 miles southeast of the city in Racha Thewa (in the Bang Phli district of Samut Prakan province).
 It's a 26-minute drive to the center and a 33-minute drive to Khao San Road, a known tourist hangout with an abundance of hotels, bars, and street food stands.

 - Website: https://suvarnabhumi.airportthai.co.th/en